Magnetic Impurity as a Local Probe of the U(1) Quantum Spin Liquid with Spinon Fermi Surface: DERIVATION OF GAUGE FIELDS FLUCTUATIONS MODIFIED IMPURITY ELECTRONIC GREEN'S FUNCTION

 \section{DERIVATION OF GAUGE FIELDS FLUCTUATIONS MODIFIED IMPURITY ELECTRONIC GREEN'S FUNCTION}

-By numerically solving the self-consistent equations in Eq. \ref{Num_SF_Eq1} - \ref{Num_SF_Eq4}, we can obtain the spin-1/2 auxiliary fermion spionon coupling $w$, the charged boson chargon coupling $u$, and the Lagrangian multipliers $\lambda$, $h$, so the magnetic impurity on the $U\left(1\right)$ QSL with SFS has the quadratic action at the mean field level \begin{widetext}
+By numerically solving the self-consistent equations in Eq. \ref{Num_SF_Eq1} - \ref{Num_SF_Eq4}, we can obtain the SAF spionon coupling $w$, the CB chargon coupling $u$, and the Lagrangian multipliers $\lambda$, $h$, so the magnetic impurity on the $U\left(1\right)$ QSL with SFS has the quadratic action at the mean field level \begin{widetext}

 \end{widetext} In order to incorporate the spinon chargon binding interaction in the QSL into the mean field action $S_0$, the holon and doublon operators at the impurity are defined as

 with the canonical momentum operators defined to be